opensciencegrid/goctx/README.md

 That will install in /opt/goctx

-(To install in a different location, run: 'ant -Dinstall.dir=/some/other/directory install'.)
+(To install in a different location, run: `ant -Dinstall.dir=/some/other/directory install`.)

 We use Postfix for mail service.
 Configure it to allow for sending and receiving mail.
 Also your firewall should allow both incoming and outgoing mail to this server.